 Dogs can’t release heat by sweating

-Pet guardians should be alert to heatstroke symptoms, which include: exaggerated panting (or the sudden stopping of panting), rapid or erratic pulse, salivation, anxious or staring expression, weakness and muscle tremors, lack of coordination, convulsions or vomiting, and collapse.
+Signs of heatstroke include: exaggerated panting (or the sudden stopping of panting), rapid or erratic pulse, salivation, anxious or staring expression, weakness and muscle tremors, lack of coordination, convulsions or vomiting, and collapse.

-- Allow the dog to drink some cool water (or to lick ice cream if no water is available)
+- Allow the animal to drink some cool water (or to lick ice cream if no water is available).

 - Take the dog to a veterinarian as soon as possible for further treatment.